Chia-Fan-create/IdeaMirror/README.md

 PMs can:

-Upload an idea or document
+- Upload an idea or document

-Define target customer segments
+- Define target customer segments

-Run simulations with hundreds of AI customers
+- Run simulations with hundreds of AI customers

-Receive a synthesized report for decision-making
+- Receive a synthesized report for decision-making

+The goal is to support early hypothesis testing, not to replace real user research.

 #### Key Features

-AI customer persona simulation
+**AI customer persona simulation**

-Configurable demographics and behaviors
+**Configurable demographics and behaviors**

-Fast, low-cost idea validation
+**Fast, low-cost idea validation**

-PM-ready insight reports
+**PM-ready insight reports**

 #### Prototype